Cold, Cold Heart: Hank Williams version

 The first draft of the song is dated November 23, 1950, and was recorded on December 21, 1950, at Castle Studio in Nashville.
 Williams was backed on the session by members of his Drifting Cowboys band, including Jerry Rivers (fiddle), Don Helms (steel guitar), Chet Atkins (electric guitar), Sammy Pruett (rhythm guitar), Ernie Newton or "Cedric Rainwater", aka Howard Watts (bass), and either Owen Bradley or producer Fred Rose on piano.

 Like his earlier masterpiece "I'm So Lonesome I Could Cry," it was released as the B-side (MGM-10904B) to "Dear John" (MGM-10904A), since it was an unwritten rule in the country music industry that the faster numbers sold best.
 "Dear John" peaked at #8 after only a brief four-week run on Billboard magazine's country music charts, but "Cold, Cold Heart" proved to be a favorite of disc jockeys and jukebox listeners, whose enthusiasm for the song catapulted it to #1 on the country music charts.

 Williams featured the song on his Mother's Best radio shows at the time of its release and performed the song on The Kate Smith Evening Hour on April 23, 1952, which ran from September 1951 to June 1952; the appearance remains one of the few existing film clips of the singer performing live.
 He is introduced by his idol Roy Acuff.
 Although a notorious binge drinker, Williams appears remarkably at ease on front of the cameras, with one critic noting, "He stared at the camera during his performance of 'Cold, Cold Heart' with a cockiness and self-confidence that bordered on arrogance."

 The song would become a pop hit for Tony Bennett, paving the way for country songs to make inroads into the lucrative pop market.
 In the liner notes to the 1990 Polygram compilation Hank Williams: The Original Single Collection, Fred Rose's son Wesley states, "Hank earned two major distinctions as a songwriter: he was the first writer on a regular basis to make country music national music; and he was the first country songwriter accepted by pop artists, and pop A&R men."

 Controversy

 Music journalist Chet Flippo and Kentucky historian W. Lynn Nickell both have asserted that 21-year-old Kentuckian Paul Gilley wrote the lyrics, then sold them to Williams along with the rights, allowing Williams to take credit for it.
 They also claimed Gilley wrote the lyrics to "I'm So Lonesome I Could Cry" and other songs before drowning at the age of 27.
 The claims have not been widely accepted.
+Gilley was asserted as the lyricist of "Cold, Cold Heart" by his alma mater Morehead State University, which published an essay Gilley wrote explaining the hardships of dealing with music publishers (implying this is why he avoided seeking credit) and surmised his inspiration "may have been a referee" Gilley encountered playing basketball.